An incompressibility theorem for automatic complexity: Introduction

-Automatic complexity, introduced by~\cite{MR1897300}, is an automata-based and length-conditional analogue of CD complexity (\cite{Sipser:1983:CTA:800061.808762}) which is in turn a computable analogue of the noncomputable Kolmogorov complexity.
-The nondeterministic case was taken up by~\cite{MR3386523}, who gave a table of the number of words of length $n$ of a given complexity $q$ for $n\le 23$.
+The core idea for \Cref{thm:july31} is as follows.
+Consider an automaton processing a word $x$ of length $n$ over $n+1$ points in time.
+We show that there exist powers $x_i^{\alpha_i}$ within $x$ with $\alpha_i\ge 2$, and all distinct base lengths $\abs{x_i}$, that in total occupy $\sum 1+\alpha_i\abs{x_i}$ time, and such that all other states are visited at most twice.
+Since most words do not contain any long powers, this forces the number of states to be large.

-Beros, Kjos-Hanssen and Yogi~\cite{MR3943965} narrowed down the possible automata that are needed to witness nondeterministic automatic complexity: they must have planar digraphs, in fact their digraphs are trees of cycles in a certain sense.
+Automatic complexity, introduced by~\cite{MR1897300}, is an automata-based and length-conditional analogue of $CD$ complexity (\cite{Sipser:1983:CTA:800061.808762}). $CD$ complexity is in turn a computable analogue of the noncomputable Kolmogorov complexity. $CD$ stands for ``complexity of distinguishing''.
+Buhrman and Fortnow \cite{cd-J} call it $CD$, Sipser called it $KD$. $KD^t(x)$ is the minimum length of a program for a fixed universal Turing machine that accepts $x$, rejects all other strings, and runs in at most $t(\abs{y})$ steps for all strings $y$.